Ocular emergencies in optometry practice

 - Svein Tindlund, Optometrist, Head of Clinical Performance at Specsavers

-One of the most frequent ocular emergencies optometrists meet in their daily practice is red eyes.
+One of the most frequent ocular emergencies in optometry is red eyes.
 Here’s an expert conversation about how to identify and treat red eyes with dr Alexander Thrane.

 This session took place live on 4 October 2021, during Clinical Conference.